 There are two types of antenna styles that you may encounter.
 One type is a disk that picks up both the GPS and cellular signal.
 This model has a 3M adhesive sticker on the back.
 If you have a choice, UniteGPS would recommend buying this version because the design with the adhesive already applied to the disk leaves no room for error in terms of the antenna facing the sky.
 The newer version antenna works as well except the adhesive is provided loose in the packaging and is easily installed with the antenna facing passenger compartment.
 In the end, this will cause lower quality GPS coordinate readings.

 External Antenna Pros and Cons

 Placing the external antenna with a clear view of the sky is extremely important to obtaining accurate GPS coordinates.
 Place the disk part of the antenna on the front windshield of the vehicle with the adhesive side facing the sky.
-Make sure the antenna is at least 2″ from any windshield frit, sticker, exterior sheet metal or anything else that may interfere with function of the antenna.
+Make sure the antenna is at least 2 inches from any windshield frit, sticker, exterior sheet metal, or anything else that may interfere with the function of the antenna.
 Below are examples of a correctly and incorrectly installed external antenna.

 Placement of Devices with Internal Antenna

 You want to make sure devices with an internal antenna have an unobstructed view of the sky as we explained related to the external antenna.
 Below are examples of how to correctly place the device on the dash of the vehicle.
 The example below of how not to place the device shows the device next to the body of the vehicle and behind a registration sticker and windshield frit.

 Time for the CalAmp GPS Device Installation

 A company called ActSoft has put together a beautiful installation video that we recommend: https://www.youtube.com/watch?v=hMC5xC9AoPM

 Should you install the devices yourself?